-This little Texas gem of a state park was my welcome back after being gone for 1-1/2 years and before I made it back to my hometown of Austin.
-It turned out to be the perfect transition and I enjoyed my stay here so much.
+December, 2014 – Blanco State Park is a little Texas gem and was my welcome back after being gone for 1-1/2 years before I made it back to my hometown of Austin.
+It turned out to be the perfect transition and I enjoyed my stay in the Campground so much.
 I agree with their Facebook page that says, it’s “the little park with the big heart!”

 One of my favorite things to do here was just to walk along the river.
 The brilliant orange of the Cypress trees in fall were simply breathtaking!

 The Civilian Conservation Corps (CCC) worked here from 1933-1934 and built the dams here and other facilities shown below.

 It was great to meet with the Park Interpreter, Kate Boysen, and I appreciated her sharing this picture of the CCC crew building the pavilion here in 1933.

 Here it is today – a beautiful large pavilion with kitchen and fireplace is one of the Group Facilities available for rent, located on the Blanco River.

 Roomy interior with several picnic tables and large fireplace.
 Kitchen with serving window is on the opposite side.

 This large stone picnic table is available for rent and there are a few grills alongside.